What are cookies?

 Keeping in Touch with You

-If you decide you do not want us to contact you, you can request that we stop using your information and that we stop mailing information to you by writing to the Group Data Protection Manager at Head Office or via email@example.com, quoting Security and Privacy Enquiry.
+Alternatively, you can request that we stop using your information and that we stop mailing information to you by calling us toll-free at 1-(888)-385-6398, by email at email@example.com, or by writing to the Group Data Protection Manager at our headquarters indicated in the Contact Us section below.

-You may continue to receive mailings which are already on route to you for a short period of time while your request is being dealt with.
+You may continue to receive mailings that are already on route to you for a short period of time while your request is being dealt with.

 The Direct Marketing Association

-Next is a member of the Direct Marketing Association (DMA) and is required to operate within the rules of the DMA's Code of Practice.
-This means that Next operate to a high level of commercial standards which are designed to :
+Next is a member of the Direct Marketing Association (DMA) and is required to operate within the rules of the DMA Code of Practice.
+This means that Next operates to a high level of commercial standards that are designed to:

 - Protect your privacy.